 This juggling sack reminds me of 5 stones that I used to play as a kid.
-5 stones is made up of cotton and stuffed with rice or sand.
-We don’t juggle them, we play a stone throwing game.
-This juggling sack is also stuffed with beans or grains and not polyfiber stuffing.
+5 stones are made up of cotton and stuffed with rice or sand.
+We don’t juggle them, we play a stone-throwing game.
+This juggling sack is also stuffed with beans or grains and not poly fiber stuffing.

 Simply Notable’s Tumbling Bunnies

-The mom called this a bunny but it is more like an awesomely cute 3D triangle so it is “filed” here under Shapes.
-The instructions is accompanied by clear pictures explaining the trickier parts.
+The mom called this a bunny but it is more like an awesomely cute 3D triangle so it is “filed” under Shapes.
+The instructions are accompanied by clear pictures explaining the trickier parts.
 The legs have a little turn making the bunny that much more unique.
-If you have always wonder how socks heel are made, this is a little peek.
+If you have always wonder how socks heel is made, this is a little peek.

 Rebecca’s Monster Chunks